ericleasemorgan/htid2books/README.md

 # htid2books

-Given a HathiTrust identifier, output plain text as well as PDF versions of a book in the public domain in the HathiTrust.
+Given a HathiTrust identifier, output plain text as well as PDF versions of a book in the public domain from the HathiTrust.

 ## Synopsis